Generally

 schools, loading docks, and freight facilities.
 Although some small office

-establishments use a page all through the desk phones, overhead paging through
+establishments manage their paging through the desk phones, overhead paging through

 speakers is a preferable method.
-For more open types of businesses overhead horns (warehouse and
+More open types of businesses overhead horns (warehouse and

 industrial) are the best solution.

-Bogan and Valcom are the go-to manufacturers for paging amplifiers, horns, speakers and know how.
-Below you'll find some excellent resources that explains designing, installing and the types of hardware needed for paging systems.
+Bogan and Valcom represent the go-to manufacturers for paging amplifiers, horns, speakers and know how.
+Below you'll find some excellent resources that explain designing, installing and the types of hardware needed for paging systems.

 First a tip.

-If the phone system has a paging output it would typically be a 2-wire
+If the phone system has a paging output, it is typically a 2-wire

 connection.
-If there is no paging interface one will be required, a Bogan
+If there is no paging interface, one will be required, a

 TamB2 is a great choice.
 Using a station line connected to the Tam-B, the